binxio/aws-ssh-tunnel/README.md

                           localhost]
   -p, --port TEXT         The port on the remote host to forward traffic to.
                           [default: 22]
+  -l, --local-port TEXT   The port on the local host to route traffic to.
+If
+                          not provided it takes the value of the remote port.
+                          Provide 0 to choose a random port.
   --help                  Show this message and exit.
 ```
 *ssh session*